 Moreover QIIP series prior to 2007 covered only large establishments for Non EOE subsector.
+As from 2008, the index series cover both large and small establishments

 The main changes between the two classifications, NSIC1 and 2 are:

 "Electricity, gas and water supply" which was previously classified under section E has been split into "Electricity, gas, steam and air conditioning supply" and "Water supply; sewerage, waste management and remediation" and classified under sections D and E respectively.
 Section E comprises also the activities of "Sewerage, waste management and remediation activities" which was formerly part of section O in NSIC 1.